The Capitals are alone in first place after an impressive 4-2 victory at Carolina

 Eller in, Sprong out

-Center Lars Eller returned to the lineup after missing six games following a positive test for the coronavirus.
-Eller, who is vaccinated, had to spend 10 days in isolation in an Anaheim, Calif., hotel room after testing positive Nov.
+Center Lars Eller returned to the lineup after he missed six games following a positive test for the coronavirus.
+Eller, who is vaccinated, had to spend 10 days in isolation in an Anaheim, Calif., hotel room after he tested positive Nov.
 15. He had mild symptoms for the first three days of isolation but said by the fourth day he was feeling better.

 Eller was Washington’s second-line center Sunday and finished with 15:48 of ice time.
 His turnover at the blue line led to Niederreiter’s tying goal.